 Consecutive absences of nine (9) days or less will be handled by the Administrator/Supervisor.
 You will be required to submit documentation supporting your absences.

 Failure to provide supporting documentation for any absences will result in further disciplinary action.

-The Leave of Absence packets are available in the Office of Employee Benefits or online http://www.scsk12.org/uf/ benefits.
-Please submit the original copies.
+The Leave of Absence packets are available in the Office of Employee Benefits or online www.scsk12.org/hr2/.

+Please submit original copies to: